 The ZEC futures contracts will settle on the .ZECXBT30M Index Price.
-Rebalance occurs every day at 12:00 UTC, and settlement will occur on the last Friday of the Settlement Month.
+Settlement will occur on the last Friday of the Settlement Month.

 A trader wants to goes long 10 XBT of ZEC futures contracts.
 ZECZ16 (the Zcash futures contract expiring in Dec 2016) trades at 0.0100 XBT.
 As the leverage is 2x, the trader only needs 5 XBT of margin for this trade.